-1. Six semester hours of graduate credit in professional art education core courses: ART 6207 Curriculum Development in Art Education or ART 6208 Theories of Art Education ART 6507 Research Topics in Art History: Artists or ART 6508 Research Topics in Art History: Periods or Styles 2.
-Nine semester hours of elective professional education core courses selected from the following: EDU 5425 Advanced Child Development EDU 6506 Classroom Management EDU 6522 Current Methodology in Elementary Education EDU 6523 Current Methodology in Secondary Education EDU 6542 Technology in Education EDU 6554 Tests and Measurements EDU 7601 Comparative Philosophies of Education PSY 6515 Advanced Developmental Psychology COU 6520 Helping Relationship (Methods and Tech.
+1. Six semester hours of graduate credit in professional art education core or ART 6208 Theories of Art Education or ART 6508 Research Topics in Art History: Periods or Styles

+ART 6207 Curriculum Development in Art Education

+ART 6507 Research Topics in Art History: Artists

+2. Nine semester hours of elective professional education core courses selected from the following:

+EDU 6506 Classroom Management

+EDU 6523 Current Methodology in Secondary Education

+EDU 6554 Tests and Measurements

+COU 6503 Helping Relationship (Methods and Tech.
 Used in Counseling)

-- 3. Fifteen semester hours of studio work in art in the areas of painting, ceramics, sculpture, and special studio selected in consultation with the major art professor.
+- Fifteen semester hours of studio work in art in the areas of painting, 3. ceramics, sculpture, and special studio selected in consultation with the major art professor.
 Student must have a concentration of nine semester hours in one of these areas.
-Six of these may be earned in ART 6563 Thesis I and ART 6564 Thesis II. - 4.
-In their last semester of enrollment, candidates for the M.Ed.-Art must satisfactorily complete comprehensive exams with a supporting exhibit.
+Six of these may be earned in ART 6563 Thesis I and ART 6564 - In their last semester of enrollment, candidates for the M.Ed.-Art must 4. satisfactorily complete comprehensive exams with a supporting exhibit.
 If judged unsatisfactory, all or part of the oral examination may be retaken once in the following semester or summer term.